 - Operation Identification

-If there are specific problems in your area that you would like addressed (i.e., vehicle burglaries, criminal damage), be sure to let your crime prevention officer know so those issues can be addressed at your meeting as well.
-Written materials will be provided to you and your neighbors by your crime prevention officer.
+If there are specific problems in your area that you would like addressed (i.e., vehicle burglaries, criminal damage), be sure to let your crime prevention officer know so those issues can be addressed.

-The captain is also responsible for the paperwork that is required.
+The captain is also responsible for the required paperwork.
 Attendance sheets (hard copy or the online form) from each event/meeting you have need to be turned in to your crime prevention officer to receive credit and ensure active participation.

 The captain is also the liaison between the police department and their neighbors.
 The police department sends information to the captains and co-captains via e-mail.
 They, in turn, may disseminate the information to their neighbors.
 If there are questions or concerns conveyed during an event, the captain can call their crime prevention officer for clarification and answers.